-Break or cut up the breads into small bite size pieces.
+Break or cut up the bread into small bite-size pieces.
 Place in a 250F degree oven and bake for about 20 minutes or so to dry the bread out.
 This can be done weeks in advance.
-After the bread is completely dry, I put the dried bread into a container and place in the freezer.
+After the bread is completely dry, I put the dried bread into a container and place it in the freezer.
 I freeze the bread just in case some of it hasn’t completely dried to avoid the risk of it going moldy.
 Yikes!

 Gather, chop, and measure all ingredients.

 Melt the butter in a large skillet then add chopped celery and onions.
 Saute over low heat until the vegetables are tender.
 Add the fresh herbs and stir.
 Remove from heat.